ascoarchitect/multi-cloud-architecture/finops/README.md

 ### Common Misconceptions

-FinOps is not about becoming cheap.
+FinOps is not about having the cheapest possible cloud bill.

 Cheaper is not necessarily better.